shalini2773/Street-Smart---Road-Lane-and-Pothole-Detection-System/README.md

 yolov5/runs/train/exp8/weights/best.pt for pothole detection.

-   5.**Set up Alert Sound:** Ensure you have the alert.wav file in the project directory for sound alerts on pothole detection.
+   5. **Set up Alert Sound:**
+       Ensure you have the alert.wav file in the project directory for sound alerts on pothole detection.

 # Usage

   1. **Run the application:** To start the graphical user interface (GUI), run the main.py file:

   python main.py

   2. **Features:**

   Lane Detection: Click on the "Lane Detection" button to start lane detection using your webcam.

   Pothole Detection: Click on the "Pothole Detection" button to start detecting potholes with sound alerts.

   Upload Image: Click the "Upload Image" button to upload an image and view it in grayscale.

 # Configuration